mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/HWR_MikaliMaps_readme.txt

 ================================================================================

-TO DO LIST
+TO DO LIST/NOTES

 • I'm tempted to place some salvage debris in the center area of Andromeda.
   Alternately, I could place some radiation clouds in the center.
 But there may be enough maps with radiation already.
-• There are still major issues on the maze maps with ships "cheating" when it comes to passing in between/above/below wall panels when it shouldn't be pos- sible.
-I don't think these issues are solvable, except by making the panels extra large as a deterrent.
+• There are still major issues on the maze maps with ships "cheating".
+It shouldn't be possible to squeeze between adjacent panels when there are zero units of space separating them.
+I don't think these issues are solvable without having the game source code.
 • Should probably rename the panel objects to "panel_x_y_z" and reserve the title "box" for the cube-shaped objects.
 • Should harvestable asteroids and clouds disappear after being depleted?
+Is this even possible?
 • Since "asteroid_m_1" and "asteroid_m_1" are now harvestable and provide additional RUs, all affected maps need to be rebalanced.
-• Maps that possibly have too many RUs include: "Scalar Field" and "Strange Attractor".
+• Maps that possibly have too many RUs include: "Scalar Field", "Strange Attractor", and "Spline Crazy".
 • "The Squash" should be turned into a 4-player map.
 • "Rheotomic Spaces" is overall just a crappy map.
 • "Curve Stitch" isn't great either, but could be improved without much work.
-• "Have a Ball" is kind of boring.
-I could remake it in the shape of a basketball.
+• "Have a Ball" is very boring.
+I could remake it in the shape of a basketball, instead.
 • "Klein Bottle" is unexciting as well.
 I would like to remove the Easy Patches and replace them with something else.
 Dunno what.
-• Not sure if the hyperspace inhibitor asteroids in "Andromeda" should have the hardpoints with the little subsystems stuck on them.
+• Not sure if the hyperspace inhibitor asteroids in "Andromeda" should have the hardpoints with the little subsystem nodules stuck to them.
 Keep in mind that the ability to rebuild these little subsystems may require changes to the build and research scripts of every race, including races created by other modders.
-  (Not 100% sure.)
+(Not 100% sure, though.)
 • "Bentus Meltdown" has too many Easy Patches and too few clouds in the rings.
 • In "Chicken Scratch" maybe replace the asteroids and pebbles with pink nebula chunks like in HW1C.
 • Clouds obscure asteroids too much.
 Asteroids become hard to see.
 • The larger asteroids should maybe also be represented by pixels in sensors manager since the 3D models are hard to make out.
-• Should maybe check and make sure the spline endpoints aren't too close to one another in "Spline Crazy".
+• Should maybe make it so that the spline endpoints aren't too close to one another in "Spline Crazy".
+• The map thumbnails were captured before I brighted the pebbles and asteroids, I believe.
+As a result, the thumbnails are very faint and hard to make out.
+I need to re-capture all of them at some point.
+• "Metaballs II" does not have a thumbnail yet.